percona/pxb-docs/docs/xtrabackup-option-reference.md

 **Version updates**

+* From Percona XtraBackup 8.0.34-29, qpress/QuickLZ is no longer supported for compress operations.
+The `ZSTD` compression algorithm is moved to [General Availability](glossary.md#general-availability-ga).
+With this version, `ZSTD` becomes the default compression method for the `--compress` option.

+    * `--compress` produces `\*.zst` files.
+You can specify `ZSTD` compression level with the `--compress-zstd-level(=#)` option.

+    * `--compress=lz4` produces `\*.lz4` files.
+You can extract the contents of these files by using `lz4` program.

+    You can extract the contents of the files by using the `--decompress` option.

+    To decompress backups taken by older versions of Percona XtraBackup that used a QuickLZ compression algorithm, the `--decompress` option still supports `qpress` for backward compatibility.

-* Before Percona XtraBackup 8.0.31-24 the `--compress` option uses either the `quicklz`, `lz4`, or `ZSTD` compression algorithm to compress all output data. `quicklz` is chosen by default.
+* Up to Percona XtraBackup 8.0.33-28, the `--compress` option uses either the `quicklz`, `lz4`, or `ZSTD` compression algorithm to compress all output data. `quicklz` is chosen by default.

     When using `--compress=quicklz` or `--compress`, the resulting files have the qpress archive format.
 Every `\*.qp` file produced by xtrabackup is